azureossd/azureossd.github.io/_posts/2024-08-29-PHP-sessions-on-App-Service-Linux.md

 5. At this point, assuming session save path is somewhere under `/home`, the original error regarding `Session data file is not created by your uid` should not occur anymore and session data persists properly.

 ## Running as root
-Note, although one may want to change the `php-fpm` user to `root` - this will fail with `ERROR: [pool www] please specify user and group other than root` upon startup.
+One may want to change the `php-fpm` user to `root` - this will fail with `ERROR: [pool www] please specify user and group other than root` upon startup.

-This is because you would need to start the `php-fpm` process with the `-R` flag, to allow running as root.
+This is because you would need to start the `php-fpm` process with the `-R` flag (shorthand for `--allow-to-run-as-root`), to allow running as root.

 Follow the same steps as above but make these slight changes: